 Investment return includes unrealised fair value gains and losses on financial investments at fair value through profit or loss, realised gains and losses, dividends, rent and interest.
 Dividends are accrued on an ex-dividend basis.
 Interest income is recognised as it accrues, taking into account the effective yield on the investment.
-Interest income for financial assets which are not classified as fair value through profit or loss (FVTPL) is recognised using the effective interest method.

 A gain or loss on a financial investment is only realised on disposal or transfer, and is the difference between the proceeds received, net of transactions cost and its original cost or amortised cost, as appropriate.
-Realised gains or losses on investment property represent the difference between the net disposal proceeds and the carrying value of the property.